The Lands: Geography

 Bay of Nar

 The Bay of Nar is a calm and temparate bay on which is located the three Sea Cities of Nartellfar, Delmisar and Orvilia.
 This entire land was once known to its original Elvish inhabitants as Nartellfar (long since the name only of its oldest human settlement).
 Another characteristic of the area is the Island of Nar located at the entry to the bay.
 It now belongs to the Sea Cities and a villa in its lowlands is the site of meetings of the League of Lasting Peace and Prosperity.
-However its hilly centre is off-limits to all humans by decree and legend says it is the site of an Elvish garden hidden from mundane access by powerful magics.
+However its hilly centre is off-limits to all humans by decree and legend says it is the site of the Elvish cemetery and garden of Endolin hidden from mundane access by powerful magics.

 Pirate Isles